farao-community/farao-community.github.io/pages/docs/castor/rao-steps.md

 ## Curative perimeters {#curative-rao}

-Finally, a curative perimeter is defined for each defined contingency.
+Finally, a curative perimeter can be defined for each defined contingency.
 Each curative perimeter is formed by:
 - CNECs of the “after curative situation” defined with a limit of type PATL.
 All CNECs defined upon the same contingency.

 Overloads potentially reached on this perimeter are to be solved with curative actions.